 - DON’T BRING SCOOTERS ON PUBLIC TRANSIT.
 Scooters are not allowed on buses, MAX Light Rail or Portland Streetcar.

-Learn more about Portland’s shared electric scooter pilot program.
+Learn more about Portland’s shared electric scooters.

 Biketown Bike-Share in Portland